grammd/finalproject/README.md

-# finalproject
+# MI 349 Final Project
-New repo for final project website
+This is the new repo for my final project website.